Jahia/jcrestapi/README.md

 To sum up, the `_links` section will look similarly to the following example:

     "_links" : {
-        "self" : { "href" : "<URI identifying the associated resource>" },
+        "self" : { "href" : "<relative URI (to the API base URI) identifying the associated resource>" }, "absolute" : { "href" : "<absolute URI identifying the associated resource>" }, "type" : { "href" : "<URI identifying the resource associated with the resource type>" }
-        "type" : { "href" : "<URI identifying the resource associated with the resource type>" ... other links as appropriate
+        ... other links as appropriate
     }